 How do I redeem my machine time credit?Read more

-To redeem your machine time credit that you get with your recurring membership, simply sign into your account, and go to your profile.
-In the upper right, select the “payment” icon, and then select your membership payment plan.
+To redeem the machine time credit that you receive with your recurring membership, simply sign into your account, and go to your profile.
+In the upper right, select the “Payment” icon, and then select your membership payment plan.
 In the window that pops up, scroll down to the “Item” section that lists your payment plan.
 You’ll see an item called “Member machine time” followed by a long code of letters and numbers.
 This code is your machine credit code, and you can redeem it at checkout whenever you purchase machine time at our online store.
 The parenthetical (X remaining) after the code shows how much of your credit it left.
 When your membership renews, this value will renew as well.

 Click on the thumbnails below to see the process.